 In the output of the diagram, call, and export commands,

-the X or Y copy number may be wrong if the sex of the reference
+the X-chromosome copy number may be wrong if the X-ploidy of the

 -x) was not specified correctly.
 If

 sample sex was not specified on the command line, check the command’s logged

 status messages to see if the sample’s sex was guessed incorrectly.

 After you’ve verified the above, the CNV might be real.

 CNVkit is not detecting my sample’s sex correctly.
 What can I do?¶

 In lower-quality samples, particularly tumor samples analyzed without a robust